 Programs History Staff Mission Constitution Board

 We are a congregation of members from the town of Exeter and surrounding rural area.
 Our church services are based on the liturgy of the United Church of Canada and commonly follow the lectionary of the parent church.
-Our minister, Rev. Paul Ross supplies our formal spiritual guidance that is supplemented by lay members and Designated Lay Minister June Hawtin who assist in special occasions.
+Our minister, Rev. Harry Disher supplies our formal spiritual guidance that is supplemented by lay members and Designated Lay Minister June Hawtin who assist in special occasions.
 The Sunday School that is held during the morning church service serves the younger children of the congregation.

 Smorgasbord in May

 Congregational Dinner in October

 Christmas Bazaar in November

 Family Advent Event in late November

 The history of Exeter United Church is really the story of several congregations who have banded together over the years.
 In 1863, the Devonshire Circuit of Methodists met in a frame house one block west of the river bridge.
 As this congregation enlarged, the Main Street Weslyan Methodist Church was formed in 1869.
 A church was built on the corner of Main and Victoria Streets.
 On Sunday, March 24, 1895 the building was demolished by a fire.
 The windows had been opened for the Sunday Service and several gallons of coal oil that had been brought in from the shed for the lamps helped to make a fierce blaze.
 The majority of the families drew together and worked to rebuild on the same site.
 Immediately bees were organized and the mortar cleaned off the old bricks by young and old alike.
 The new building was named Main Street Methodist Church.